Sensory branding: Sound

-Sound is a sense that is often underestimated in marketing, however, along with sight it accounts for 99% of all brand communication.
-Sound affects our mood and psychological state, promotes peace of mind and alerts us to danger.
-Since the early twentieth century, sound has been applied in mass marketing, to create awareness about a firm and its products mainly in television and radio.
-People often express their identity through sounds.
-Verbally, we convey to others who we are, where we come from, our likes and dislikes, how we feel, etc. Through the use of sound we can clarify our arguments, opinions and feelings in a manner that facial expressions alone cannot.
-We also use identify ourselves through the use of sounds, mainly music, which is why many brands and firms spend immense amounts of time and money to associate the right song or jingle with their product and build a stronger identity.
-U.S retail chains such as The Gap, Eddie Bauer and Toys "R" Us invest in music programs customized for them.
+Since the early twentieth century, sound has been applied in mass and sensory branding to create awareness about a firm and its products.
+U.S retail chains such as The Gap, Eddie Bauer and Toys "R" Us have heavily invested in music programs customized for them.

 A very popular form of sound marketing is through the use of jingles.
 In the United States jingles were used as a new way to market new products and services as early as the 1920s.
 In 1938, Hereford-born Austen Croom-Johnson (1909–1964) and his Chicago-born lyricist partner, Alan Bradley Kent (né Karl Dewitt Byington, Jr.; 1912–1991) developed the jingle "Pepsi-Cola Hits the Spot," and in 1939 it debuted on radio and became known as the first network jingle.
-The Pepsi jingle was successfully placed in millions of jukeboxes around the United States.
 Jingles have traditionally been characterized by short lyrics and commercial messages.
 They are memorable because short sound sequences that are repeated tend to be easily remembered.
 Voices can also be used to create a connection between a brand and a sound.
 Voices are often perceived as personal, emotional and friendly which is why they are so effective for certain brands, however, a voice has to be used continuously and coherently in order to enhance the brand identity.
 BMW used David Suchet's voice for over 10 years to give the right feeling to its commercials.

 Smell

-Of all five senses, smell is believed to be linked the most to emotion due to the brain's olfactory bulb, which detects odors, fast-tracks signals to the limbic system and then links emotion to memories.
-Recently, many companies have dedicated to sell scent and aromas to different brands and firms in order to enhance their marketing strategy and brand identity.
-There are about 20 scent-marketing companies in the world, collectively worth around $80 million, says Harald Vogt, co-founder of the Scent Marketing Institute in Scarsdale, New York.
-With the sense of smell being so sensitive and powerful it is not a surprise that many companies have joined the industry, after all, 75% of our emotions are generated by what we smell.